Ecdar/Ecdar-GUI/README.md

 j-ecdar and revaal executables.

 ## Dependencies
 This repository utilizes the Ecdar-Proto repository for structuring the communication between the GUI and the engines.
-This dependency is implemented as a submodule which needs to be pull and updated.
-If you have not yet cloned the code in this repository (the GUI), you can clone both the GUI and the Proto repository by running the command below:
+This dependency is implemented as a submodule which needs to be pulled and updated.
+If you have not yet cloned the code from this repository (the GUI), you can clone both the GUI and the submodule containing the Proto repository by running the following command:

 ``` sh
 git clone --recurse-submodules git@github.com:Ecdar/Ecdar-GUI.git
 ```

-If you have already cloned this repository, you can clone the Proto submodule by running the command below, from a terminal inside the cloned GUI repository:
+If you have already cloned this repository, you can clone the Proto submodule by running the following command, from a terminal inside the GUI repository directory:

 ``` sh
 git submodule update --init --recursive